ericheep/hiduino-robot-server/README.md

 Allows for Hiduino communication to the Karmetik Machine Orchestra Robots.

-Currently support robots with their MIDI channel:
+Currently supported robots with their MIDI channel:

     Ch 0 MahaDevi
     Ch 1 GanaPati